roshanjrajan/hound/CONTRIBUTING.md

 When you send a pull request, please be sure to include:
 - unit tests that validate that your changes work as expected (both for Go and for JavaScript changes)
-- consice code comments (it can help to imagine that you're explaining your code to a total stranger)
+- concise code comments (it can help to imagine that you're explaining your code to a total stranger)
 - an examples, if necessary.

 ## More